mynyml/tmptation/README.md

 Features
 --------
-* garbage collection of all created tmp files and dirs
+* easy garbage collection of all created tmp files and dirs with `.delete_all`
-* safe deletion - will refuse to delete non-tmp paths (where tmp within `Dir.tmpdir`)
+* safe deletion - will refuse to delete non-tmp paths (as determined by `Dir.tmpdir`)

 Examples
 --------